GamerShabandari/notes/README.md

 USAGE:
-clone repo, in each folder (backend/frontend) run command "npm i" in terminal. in backend folder type "node start" to run server. in frontend folder type "npm start" to run frontend page (you might be prompted to change to different port, in that case press "y" to accept).
+clone repo, in each folder (backend/frontend) run command "npm i" in terminal. import database and start upp a MySql database for server to connect to in backend folder type "node start" to run server. in frontend folder type "npm start" to run frontend page (you might be prompted to change to different port, in that case press "y" to accept).